Donald W. Reynolds Governor’s Cup Competition

 The Effie Awards are among the most prestigious marketing awards for advertising companies.
 The awards were founded in 1968 by the American Marketing Association, New York Chapter, as an awards program to recognize the most effective advertising efforts in the United States each year.
 The Collegiate Effie Brand Challenge began in 2011 and offers undergraduate and graduate students the opportunity to develop campaigns for national brands.

-In April 2013, the John Brown University Enactus team (formerly Students in Free Enterprise) was named Regional Champion at the annual Enactus Regional Competition, held in Rogers, Arkansas.
+In April 2013, the John Brown University Enactus team was named Regional Champion at the annual Enactus Regional Competition, held in Rogers, Ark.
 The student presentation team talked about the local and international impact of two of JBU’s major projects: The World Trade Expo and the Guatemala Water Project.